United24

-United24 (Єдині24) is a Ukrainian government-run platform launched on 5 May 2022 to raise money for Ukraine in the Russo-Ukrainian War.
+United24 (Єдині24) is a Ukrainian government–run platform launched on 5 May 2022 to raise money for Ukraine in the Russo-Ukrainian War.

 History

 On 3 May 2022, Prime Minister of Ukraine Denys Shmyhal announced that a platform for fundraising in support of Ukraine would be launched soon:

 Everyone in the world can make a donation and help Ukraine fight for our freedom.
 We want to unite the world around the support of our state.
 Ordinary people, charitable foundations, international companies, opinion leaders around the world.
 The creation of the platform is also necessary to demonstrate maximum transparency and openness in the use of funds raised: where and to whom they are directed.

 On 5 May 2022, President of Ukraine Volodymyr Zelenskyy announced the launch of the United24 initiative, the first component of which is an online platform to raise funds to support the state.
 Funds from international donors are accepted by United24.
-The funds raised are distributed in three areas: defense and demining, humanitarian and medical assistance, and reconstruction of Ukraine.
+(Note: With respect to the U.S. tax deductibility of donations to United 24, in response to the question, "are donations tax-deductible?", the response provided is, "UNITED24 is not an NGO, but it can collaborate with international NGOs.
+The official partner of UNITED24 in the United States is Ukraine House DC Foundation, a 501(c)3 registered nonprofit organization (EIN 872080907).
+Donations to Medical Aid and Rebuild Ukraine are tax-deductible under IRS regulations to the full extent".)
+The funds raised are distributed in three areas: defence and demining, humanitarian and medical assistance, and reconstruction of Ukraine.

-The funds are transferred to the accounts of the National Bank of Ukraine and assigned to the relevant ministries: the Ministry of Defense, the Ministry of Healthcare, and the Ministry of Infrastructure.
+The funds are transferred to the accounts of the National Bank of Ukraine and assigned to the relevant ministries: the Ministry of Defence, the Ministry of Healthcare, and the Ministry of Infrastructure.
 The reports on the platform are updated daily.

-With respect to the U.S. tax deductibility of donations to United 24, in response to the question, "are donations tax-deductible?", the response provided is, "UNITED24 is not an NGO, but it can collaborate with international NGOs.
-The official partner of UNITED24 in the United States is Ukraine House DC Foundation, a 501(c)3 registered nonprofit organization (EIN 872080907).
-Donations to Medical Aid and Rebuild Ukraine are tax-deductible under IRS regulations to the full extent".
+Donation history

+In July 2022, United24 announced that it had raised US$166 million in donations since the creation of the initiative.
+By May 2023, the platform had raised more than US$325M.
+In November 2023, United24 donations reached US$500M.
+In May 2024, United24 donations reached $650M (from 110 countries).